45 Years Is Near

 “I am currently on the South-Western side of the mountain, which means it is only a month or two from here.
 Getting there should not be hard, destroying the primary income of a town might be.”

-Gazing over the edge of the cliff Syddall could see the remains of the nightmare that had previously tried to eat him.
-Hoping to avoid the same mistake he took the path down, following the winding, crudely cut stairs.
-Upon reaching the base he took a moment to find the corpse of the nightmare, using what little knowledge he had, he cut a few messy steaks from the bones and moved on.
+Gazing over the edge of the cliff, Syddall could see the remains of the nightmare that had previously tried to eat him.
+Hoping to avoid the same mistake, he took the path down, following the winding, crudely cut stairs.
+Upon reaching the base, he took a moment to find the nightmare’s corpse; using his little knowledge, he cut a few messy steaks from the bones and moved on.

-Syddall had barely left the mountain by the time the afternoon sun had started to set, spreading fear to his heart.
-He drew his pistol and started to look for an appropriate place to spend the night.
+Syddall had barely left the mountain by the afternoon sun started to set, spreading fear to his heart.
+He drew his pistol and looked for an appropriate place to spend the night.

-“Maybe I should have stayed at the base of the mountain, at least there are caves there.
+“Maybe I should have stayed at the mountain’s base; at least there are caves.
 Out here.”

-Syddall turned in circles trying to spy somewhere to hid, but the craggy landscape he was in had little to offer.
+Syddall turned in circles, trying to spy somewhere to hide, but the craggy landscape he was in had little to offer.

 “I guess I have hidden in worse places.”
 He said as he ran to a small pile of large boulders.